mainmatter/ember-simple-auth/README.md

-or invalidated (which not only happens when the user submits the login form or clicks the logout button but also when the session is authenticated or invalidated in another tab or window of the application). __To have these events handled automatically, simply mixin the [`ApplicationRouteMixin`](http://ember-simple-auth.com/api/classes/ApplicationRouteMixin.html) in the application route__:
+or invalidated (which not only happens when the user submits the login form or clicks the logout button but also when the session is authenticated or invalidated in another tab or window of the application). __To have these events handled automatically, simply mix [`ApplicationRouteMixin`](http://ember-simple-auth.com/api/classes/ApplicationRouteMixin.html) into the application route__:

 ```js
 // app/routes/application.js